-In this Management Information Circular ("Circular"), unless otherwise noted, all information is given as of February 22, 2022 and all dollar amounts are expressed in United States ("U.S.") dollars.
-Unless stated otherwise, all references to "U.S.\$" or "\$" are to U.S. dollars and all references to "C\$" are to Canadian dollars.
-Unless otherwise indicated, any reference in this Circular to a conversion between U.S.\$ and C\$ is a conversion at the average of the exchange rates in effect for 2021.
-During that period, based on the relevant 2021 noon buying rates in New York City for cable transfers in Canadian dollars, as certified for customs purposes by the Board of Governors of the U.S. Federal Reserve System, the average exchange rate was \$1.00 = C\$1.2533.
+In this Management Information Circular ("Circular"), unless otherwise noted, all information is given as of February 21, 2023.
+Unless indicated otherwise: (i) all dollar amounts are expressed in United States ("U.S.") dollars; (ii) all references to "U.S.\$" or "\$" are to U.S. dollars and all references to "C\$" are to Canadian dollars; and (iii) any reference in this Circular to a conversion between U.S.\$ and C\$ is a conversion at the average of the exchange rates in effect for 2022.
+During 2022, based on the relevant noon buying rates in New York City for cable transfers in Canadian dollars, as certified for customs purposes by the Board of Governors of the U.S. Federal Reserve System, the average daily exchange rate was \$1.00 = C\$1.3014.